Reconciling conflicting approaches for the tunneling time delay in strong field ionization

-Concluding, we have analyzed the tunneling time delay in strong field ionization employing a simple tunneling scenario where leading theoretical approaches with conflicting conclusions could be compared without critical approximations.
-In particular, we could find this way that the under-the barrier rescattering induces a momentum shift, which is equivalent to the tunneling delay time deduced from the backpropagation method.
-Also the absence of a time delay for other approaches was explained.
+Concluding, we have analyzed the tunneling time delay in strong field ionization employing a simple tunneling scenario where leading theoretical approaches with seemingly conflicting conclusions could be compared without critical approximations.
+This way we have demonstrated that the peak of the tunneling wave packet emerging from the barrier around the tunnel exit significantly deviates from the most probable classical backpropagated trajectory, featuring a positive ETD.
+It however asymptotically merges with the backpropagated trajectory, which itself shows negative ATD, originating from the interference of the direct and recolliding sub-barrier paths.
+Finally, in explaining the absence of tunneling times from remaining other methods, we have clarified that there are indeed no conflicts among the various approaches.